-Can I still post adult content to Twitter?
+Can I post adult content to Twitter?

 Twitter defines adult content as media that is “pornographic or intended to cause sexual arousal,” including “cartoons, hentai, or anime involving humans or depictions of animals with human-like features.”

-You still need to mark your account as containing “sensitive” material, and you can’t have overtly sexual images in your profile photo or the header photo on your profile page.
+In order to safely post adult content to Twitter, you need to mark your account as containing “sensitive” material, and you can’t have overtly sexual images in your profile photo or the header photo on your profile page.

 Is Twitter ‘shadow banning’?

 There’s been lots of anecdotal evidence of people in the adult entertainment industry who feel that their social media reach is somehow being minimised by the policies of the platform.
-This has been particularly the case with Instagram – who have officially deny that they use any form of shadow banning – but now it looks like Twitter are getting in on the act.
+This has been particularly the case with Instagram – who have officially denied that they use any form of shadow banning – but now it looks like Twitter are getting in on the act.

-Twitter’s new guidelines include a statement that the company reserves the right to “limit distribution or visibility of any Content on the service.”
+Twitter’s guidelines include a statement that the company reserves the right to “limit distribution or visibility of any Content on the service.”
 That sounds a lot like shadow banning.

 The Guardian reports that TikTok’s efforts to provide locally sensitive moderation have resulted in it banning any content that could be seen as positive to gay people or gay rights, even down to same-sex couples holding hands.
 This banning of queer-friendly content extends to countries where homosexuality has never been illegal.